 logo

 A (6th of 20 ratings)

 American Equity has managed to maintain decent ratings for many years.
 It is considered to be strong and stable financially.
-As of year-end 2023, some of the other financial highlights for American Equity include its:
+As of year-end 2024, some of the other financial highlights for American Equity include its:

 Conclusion

 With the advancements in healthcare and technology, the average American today lives longer than ever.
-So, it’s very important to have a stream of income that can grow safely and steadily and have the ability to provide a guaranteed income during the retirement years.
+So, it’s very important to have a stream of income that can grow safely and steadily and have the ability to provide a guaranteed income during retirement years.
 This not only helps you mitigate the risk of outliving your income but also ensures that you continue to live a decent life even in your retirement.

-If you are considering buying a Fixed Indexed Annuity that works best for estate planning and Guaranteed Lifetime Income, the American Equity EstateShield 10 FIA might be a decent product to look after.
+If you are considering buying a Fixed Indexed Annuity that works best for estate planning and Guaranteed Lifetime Income, the American Equity EstateShield 10 FIA might be a decent product to look at.
 However, you must keep in mind that this annuity is more focused on estate planning and legacy and, thus, may not be the best suited for people who are exclusively looking for growth and accumulation, and your realistic return expectations should be average!

 We understand that choosing the right annuity can be a complex decision, influenced by a myriad of factors such as market conditions, individual financial goals, and evolving life circumstances.
 To better serve you in this critical decision-making process, we regularly conduct in-depth reviews of various annuity products, examining features, costs, and potential benefits.
-Delve deeper into our extensive reviews.
+Delve deeper into our extensive reviews here.

+logo